at our Open Days

-Dr Wright researches medieval drama and performance culture, focusing especially on questions of space, place, embodiment, medieval performance paradigms and practices.
-She also has interests in cross-disciplinary practice-as-research, and exploring collaborations between pre-modern scholars and contemporary theatre and creative practitioners.
-Her current research investigates performance at tournaments up to the reign of Henry VIII; it considers the aesthetic and conceptual overlaps between different performance modes represented at these events, and how they might challenge expectations of and approaches to pre-modern performance culture and history more broadly.
+Dr Clare Wright researches medieval drama and performance culture, focusing especially on questions of space, place, and embodiment, and medieval performance paradigms and practices.
+She also has interests in cross-disciplinary practice-as-research, exploring collaborations between pre-modern scholars and contemporary theatre and creative practitioners.

-Clare welcomes proposals from students interested in any area of medieval and early modern British drama; European performance culture more broadly; late-medieval literature; and interdisciplinary, cross-period or creative projects.
+Clare welcomes proposals from students interested in any area of medieval and early modern British drama; European performance culture more broadly; Middle English and Older Scots literature; and interdisciplinary, cross-period or creative projects.